Sbozzolo/kuibit/docs/grid_data.rst

 :py:class:`~.UniformGrid` may have dimensions that are only one point (e.g., when simulating a plane).
 We call ``extended_dimensions`` those that have more than one grid point.
-You can remove all the dimensions that are not extended using the method ``flat_dimensions_remove``.
+You can return a new :py:class:`~.UniformGrid` with removed all the dimensions that are not extended using the method ``flat_dimensions_removed``.

+You return a new :py:class:`~.UniformGrid` with coordinates shifted with :py:meth:`~.shifted`.

 You can also print a :py:class:`~.UniformGrid` object to have a full overview of the properties of the grid.